ibm-cloud-docs/power-iaas/network-use-cases.md

 ### Bidirectional external connectivity through static routes
 {: #bi-dir-ext-conn-static-routes}

 With this use case, you can establish a network that allows communication between applications within the pod and with destination points on the external network.
 Layer 3 firewall rules, you can allow both inbound and outbound connections.
 Establish a static route between edge routers that are within the pod and to the next hop router that is within the corporate network.
 The static route establishes a connection between the pod subnet and the corporate network.
 To establish the static route connectivity manually, contact the Support Center.
-For more information, see [Getting support](https://cloud.ibm.com/docs/get-support?topic=get-support-using-avatar&interface=ui){: external} section.
+For more information, see the [Getting support](https://cloud.ibm.com/docs/get-support?topic=get-support-using-avatar&interface=ui){: external} section.

 #### Example
 {: #static-example}